Nilima-git/Virtual_Internship/readme.md

 4.Route Information

-From this form i learn all the properties of GroupBox
+From this form i learn the properties of GroupBox like Border and Border Colour

 ![Image of login form ](/Esnaps/Route_info.png)